mootools/mootools-core/Docs/Fx/Fx.Scroll.md

 ### Examples:

-	var myFx = new Fx.Scroll(window).toElement('myElement'); //places the element at the top left corner of the window.
+    //Scrolls the "myElement" to the top left corner of the window. var myFx = new Fx.Scroll(window).toElement('myElement');

 ### Notes: